top of page

 • Get out in the sun or at least fresh air and sweat every day.

-• Sit in meditation or prayer, even for just 5 minutes every day.
+• Sit in meditation, even for just 5 minutes, every day.
 Or at least 3 times a week.

 • Spend time with my partner WITHOUT my kids.